Anshul-404/MetaSplootable/Vulnerablity Assessment/vsftpd_2.3.4_21.md

 ## Introduction
 -----------------
-- vsftpd, is an `FTP server` for Unix-like systems, including Linux
+- vsftpd is an `FTP server` for Unix-like systems, including Linux
-- Port: 21
+- Port: 21 which is the default FTP port.

 ## Anonymous Login
 -------------------